morecartoonz/kisscartoon/README.md

 # Kisscartoon and Kissanime Batch Downloader

-Get's and downloads Videos from Kisscartoon and Kissanime
+Gets links and downloads videos from Kisscartoon and Kissanime

 # Changelog